 The Role of Digital Twins in Performance & Building Operations

-This tech isn’t holographic images of things like we see in futuristic movies.
+Digital twins and BIM tech isn’t holographic images of things like we see in futuristic movies.
 But the advancement and rapid integration of digital twins into building operations and construction projects indicates that there is in fact a place in the market, and demand.

 Data analysis, building operations, inventory, asset management, all these areas stand to benefit significantly from digital twins.

-We’re going to focus on the importance of digital twins in the arena of assets and operations, where thanks to a recent investment in facilities management solution Archibus, Autodesk is now a major player.
+We’re going to focus on the importance of digital twins in the arena of assets and operations, where thanks to a recent investment in facilities management solution Archibus, Autodesk is now a major player as well.
 Groups such as Building Smart Canada (BSC) are beginning to act as activists for digital transformation, specifically around the place that digital twins and BIM modelling has in our fight for the environment and green initiatives.

 Physical to Digital?